Department of Social Work and Public Health

 SOCW 3306.
 Social Welfare Policy.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

-This course helps students gain the knowledge and skills necessary to effectively advocate for policy changes and to analyze policy to determine its effect on client populations and agency programs and services.
+This course helps students gain the knowledge and skills necessary to effectively support policy changes that support service outcomes and to analyze policy to determine its effect on client populations and agency programs and services.
 Prerequisite: Completion of SOCW 2362 with a C or higher.

 SOCW 3308.
 Case Management.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).